acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 Our [`func_hello_world.txt`](./DEMO/commands/func_hello_world.txt) example covers the most important aspects and follows a template consistent with other toolkits.
 We highly recommend to stick to this template as much as possible.

+You can preview its content by running `set context demo` followed by `? hello world` in the CLI, or the same commands prepended by `%openad` in a Jupyter Notebook.

 <br><br>

 ## Publishing a Toolkit